ansonk4/Novel-De-Bruijn-Graph-Assembler-for-Millipede-Genomes/readme.md

 Input the number of genome to read (e.g. 1000): 1000
 ```

+The above input means the program performs genome assembly on the first 1000 genome of TC 100k.fasta, and tests the kmer size from 10 to 40.

 5. The resultant genome and dbg is stored in `dbg_output/`

 ## DBG with clustering